-&lt;sup>1Primary and secondary segment reporting (i.e. by geography or by industry) is determined based on the Fund's investment objectives.
-See RAP 7, paragraph 50 and 51.
+Primary and secondary segment reporting (i.e. by geography or by industry) is determined based on the Fund's investment objectives.
+See RAP 7, paragraph 52 and 53.

 NOTES TO THE FINANCIAL STATEMENTS

 These notes form an integral part of and should be read in conjunction with the accompanying financial statements.